Code-Institute-Submissions/milestone-project-61/README.md

 <img src="readme-assets/img/readme-contact-mockup.jpg" style="margin: 0;">

 - The user is presented with a contact form with an input area for their name, phone number, email address and a message.
 Each input and text area have a silver border.
 On hover, the input and textarea borders turn gold.
+Behind the contact form, the section has a fullscreen background.
+The contact form overlays this with a semi-transparent background of its own, aiding visibilty of the contact form text.
-On xs-screen devices, this contact form fills the viewport.
+-On xs-screen devices, this contact form fills the viewport.
 On small devices and larger, it fills 50% of the viewport width.
 - If the user has filled out the "About You" form, the contact form will be populated with corresponding values dependent to the user's responses for the the ["About You" form](#about-you).
 These include individual name, group name, group size, preferred duration and if they would like to inlcude a water journey.
 - Below the textarea is a submit button.
 On hover, the submit button turns gold.
 On click, the form will not submit unless all input areas have a value inputted.
 For the email address, this value must be in an email format (i.e. john.smith@email.co.uk).
 - The contact form is connected to [EmailJS](https://www.emailjs.com/) which in turn is connected to my personal email address.
 On submit, this sends an email with the user's name, contact details and message, to my email address.
 Below is a copy of a test email: